Top 5 vice presidential debate moments between Pence, Harris

 "I'm so glad we went through a little history lesson," Harris responded before changing the topic back to the timing of the Supreme Court vacancy.

-Harris yet again did not give an answer about whether or not a Biden administration would pack the Supreme Court.
+Harris yet again did not give an answer about whether a Biden administration would pack the Supreme Court.
 She and Biden have been asked that question numerous times and have not yet provided an answer.

 Pence told the camera that Harris and Biden would.